 A Form Design is the base template of a particular form, from which form instances are created once they are sent to an employee.

-John is a system administrator who wants to amend the ‘Leaving the Business’.
+John is a System Administrator who wants to amend the ‘Leaving the Business’ Workflow.
 Currently, John can see that 4 forms will be triggered when an employee is leaving the business.

-Following a discussion about the process with the HR manager, he has decided he would like to remove the ‘Recruitment Business Case Assessment’ from this process and in it’s place he would like to have an ‘Authority to Recruit’ form to complete.
+Following a discussion about the process with his HR manager, John has decided he would like to remove the ‘Recruitment Business Case Assessment’ from this process and in it’s place he would like to have an ‘Authority to Recruit’ form to complete.
+To do this:

-In step 2 he will navigate to Workflows and search for the ‘Leaving the Business’ and select edit, once here he can delete the ‘recruitment business case assessment’ and select ‘Add Form Design’ to add the newly created ‘Authority to Recruit’.
+2. He will then navigate to Workflows and search for the ‘Leaving the Business’ and select edit, once here he can delete the ‘recruitment business case assessment’ and select ‘Add Form Design’ to add the newly created ‘Authority to Recruit’.